We research and explore the coolest ghost towns and historic locations in Ohio!

 An unsubstantiated claim by a former preacher of St. Josephs Catholic Church suggests that Egypt was named by German immigrants in the early 1830s after a settler described the swampy area back then as being “made by a dab of mud that fell from the wheelbarrow of God.”
 However, the town name is actually derived from the hometown of the mother of a couple of the earliest pioneers in the area.
 John Henry Osterloh immigrated from a town called Halter in Lower Saxony, Germany.
 He purchased a farm in what would later become Egypt in 1829 – 1830.
 His mother was from Aegypten in Lower Saxony, Germany.
 John Henry Osterloh unfortunately passed away from a typhus epidemic in 1833.

-A convent called “Marys Flight” was constructed across from the cemetery on the north side of Minster Egypt Pike in 1856 & was home to the “Sisters Of The Precious Blood”.
+A convent called “Marys Flight” was constructed across from the cemetery on the north side of Minster Egypt Pike in 1856 and was home to the “Sisters Of The Precious Blood”.
 While serving in their religious duties, the sisters also worked in farming.
-A parish house was built for the priest that same year & a school was constructed in 1860.
-A couple of businesses in town, which were pinpointed on the 1860 county map, include a general store on the Osterloh farm west of SR 364 on the south side of Minster Egypt Pike & a cider mill at the northern end of the Grieshop farm on the south side of Minster Fort Recovery Rd.
+A parish house was built for the priest that same year and a school was constructed in 1860.
+A couple of businesses in town, which were pinpointed on the 1860 county map, include a general store on the Osterloh farm west of SR 364 on the south side of Minster Egypt Pike and a cider mill at the northern end of the Grieshop farm on the south side of Minster Fort Recovery Rd.

 Classification: small town